 If you’re looking for a serene setting for a family gathering or special event, the Fern Forest Nature Center is Coconut Creek’s best-kept secret.
 The outdoor space has a picnic shelter, nature trail, amphitheater and event hall -- plus a beautiful view at every fern.

-11. Packard Antique Car Museum, Fort Lauderdale
+11. Fort Lauderdale Antique Car Museum, Fort Lauderdale

 The Fort Lauderdale Antique Car Museum holds the largest collection of Packard cars and historical memorabilia dating back to the 1900s.
 This hidden gem truly has something for every car lover out there.